juxhouse/bela-resources/API.md

 It is called typically by repository actions (Github actions, for example) every time new commits are pushed to the main branch.

-It can also be called hourly, for example, by processes that read architecture information from call monitoring tools such as Dynatrace, Datadog and OpenTelemetry.
+It can also be called daily, for example, by processes that read architecture information from call monitoring tools such as Dynatrace, Datadog and OpenTelemetry.

 ## Host